 Chapter One-Dust Fairies

-On the north side of the living room is a kitchen full of antique cabinets and pieces Aunt Tess salvaged and re-finished.
-On the sunny southern side of the living room sits a dining room completely encased in glass panels that open into a magnificent garden.
-The only item in that area is a huge dining table made of an old oak tree from out back, topped with a slab of cool white marble.
+On the north side of the living room is a kitchen full of antique cabinets and pieces Aunt Tess has salvaged and re-finished.
+On the sunny southern side of the living room a dining room sat completely encased in glass panels that open into a magnificent garden.
+The only item in that area was a huge dining table made of an old oak tree from out back, topped with a slab of cool white marble.
 Hands down, it's the most beautiful piece in the entire house, surely a work of art.
-Maybe that's why it is my favorite piece, since I am an artist.
+Maybe that's why it was my favorite piece, since I am an artist.
 Well, an art student, come Monday.
 I took in a nervous breath as I remembered that this was my last weekend living at home in my beautiful, quiet and comfortable paradise in the country.

 "Avery, are you up yet?"
 Tess asked as she knocked at my door.

-"Yeah, I'm up Aunt Tess," I replied with another yawn.
+"Yeah, I'm up, Aunt Tess," I replied with another yawn.

 "Seriously, get up.
 I only have one day left with you before you leave me forever," she half joked as she ripped the duvet off the bed.

 She grinned.
 "True, but today doesn't count because we're wasting it shopping!"
 Her big green eyes gleamed with excitement and she tossed my duvet back on the bed.
+I groaned.
 While she absolutely loved to shop, I completely despised it.

-I mean, I'm not totally unreasonable, I don't mind going to the mall, when I need things, even though I prefer to shop online.
+I mean, I'm not totally unreasonable, I don't mind going to the mall when I need things, even though I prefer to shop online.
 However, shopping with Tess is like participating in a marathon or going to the dentist; you really don't want to do it, and you try everything to avoid it, but for some reason you find yourself doing it anyway.